 1.3 This agreement seeks to meet the requirements of the relevant sections of the Information and Consultation of Employees Regulations (2004), the Employment Rights Act (1996), Trade Union & Labour Relations (Consolidation) Act (1992) (“TULR(C)A 1992”) and any subsequent enactments of them or other employee relations legislation.
 It constitutes a pre-existing agreement under the Information and Consultation of Employees Regulations (2004) and supersedes all previous agreements.

-2.1 The University recognises the following trades unions as representing and having sole consultation, negotiation and collective bargaining rights in respect of their members who are employed by the University:
+2.1 The University recognises the following trades unions as representing and having sole consultation, negotiation and collective bargaining rights in respect of their members, and having the collective bargaining rights for all the employees in the relevant bargaining units, who are employed by the University: